CBD Concentrates: The Complete Guide to CBD Extracts and Extraction Methods

 - Efficiency: a small amount of extract contains as much CBD as a much larger quantity of flowers

-The market offers many different types of CBD extracts, each with unique characteristics.
-Here are the main types you should know about.
+The market offers many different types of CBD concentrates (CBD extracts), each with unique characteristics.
+Here are the main CBD concentrates you should know about.

 Shatter CBD